Calcutta is heavy on looks but light on substance.

 Elmore Leonard was a clever conceptualist—one of the best.
 The Law at Randado is at its core a tale of order versus chaos, central government over local law, and of whether people believe in the oft-cited principles of what America claims to be.
 When push comes to shove, those who support Sundeen want those principles binned.
 Even Frye's girlfriend wants Sundeen to be given a pass, and not just because her father is one of Sundeen's clan.
 She believes what other townspeople believe: that politicians in Tucson have no right to tell people in Randado what to do.
 Frye's stubborn insistence on law and order is at first an irritant to Sundeen, then an affront, then a legitimate threat that must be destroyed.

 One magical aspect of fiction is that, in skilled hands, what seems murky in real life can be made utterly clear on the written page.
 Elmore Leonard died nearly a decade ago, so The Law at Randado isn't about events of recent years, but it's relevant because it's about the willingness of some to view the enforcement of the law as transactional.
 To such people the law is sacrosanct, but only as long as it's applied to others.
-Leonard explores a foundational civic paradox—that certain groups are entitled to receive protection from the law without accountability to it, while other groups are accountable to the law without being entitled to receive protection from it.
+Leonard explores a foundational civic paradox—that people accumulate power thanks to the stability and protection of the law, then suddenly believe the law exists only as a tool for their ambitions and desires.
 The Law at Randado explores that idea and does it exceedingly well.

 Hi, I'm lost and alone and if I disappeared off the face of the Earth nobody would question it or care.